akinomyoga/ble.sh/README.md

 places other module files in appropriate places, and strips code comments for a shorter initialization time.

 Note: This does not involve any C/C++/Fortran compilations and generating binaries, so C/C++/Fortran compilers are not needed.
-Some people seem to blindly believe that one always needs to use `make` with C/C++/Fortran compilers to generate binaries.
+Some people seem to believe that one always needs to use `make` with C/C++/Fortran compilers to generate binaries.
 They complain about `ble.sh`'s make process, but it comes from the lack of knowledge on the general principle of `make`.
 You may find C/C++ programs in the repository, but they are used to update the Unicode character table from the Unicode database when a new Unicode standard appears.
 The generated table is included in the repository: